 During the second quarter of 2008 the Company established its 2008 Employee Stock Purchase Plan ("ESPP") which is available to eligible employees as defined in the ESPP.
 Under the ESPP, shares of the Company's common stock may be purchased at a discount (currently 15%) of the lesser of the closing price of the Company's common stock on the first trading day or the last trading day of the offering period.
 The offering period (currently six months) and the offering price are subject to change.
-Participants may not purchase more than \$25,000 of the Company's common stock in a calendar year and, effective January 1, 2009, may not purchase more than 1,500 shares during an offering period.
-Beginning on January 1, 2009 and on the first day of each fiscal year thereafter during the term of the ESPP, the number of shares available for sale under the ESPP shall be increased by the lesser of (i) two percent (2%) of the Company's outstanding shares of common stock as of the close of business on the last business day of the prior calendar year, not to exceed 600,000 shares, or (ii) a lesser amount determined by the Board of Directors.
-At December 31, 2011, there were 862,902 shares available for future issuance under the ESPP, including 313,272 shares approved for issuance by the Company's Board of Directors effective January 1, 2011.
-Share-based compensation expense with respect to the ESPP was \$273,488, \$194,021 and \$103,191 for 2011 and 2010, and 2009, respectively.
+Participants may not purchase more than \$25 of the Company's common stock in a calendar year and, effective January 1, 2009, may not purchase more than 1.5 shares during an offering period.
+Beginning on January 1, 2009 and on the first day of each fiscal year thereafter during the term of the ESPP, the number of shares available for sale under the ESPP shall be increased by the lesser of (i) two percent (2%) of the Company's outstanding shares of common stock as of the close of business on the last business day of the prior calendar year, not to exceed 600 shares, or (ii) a lesser amount determined by the Board of Directors.
+At December 31, 2012, there were 774 shares available for future issuance under the ESPP.
+Share-based compensation expense with respect to the ESPP was \$257, \$273 and \$194 for 2012 and 2011, and 2010, respectively.